emagar/dipMex/README.md

 -dipdat: individual federal deputy information (nom=name, id=district, part=party,
  edo=state, edon=state number, dsmd=indicates single-member district deputies,
- dis=district number, tipo=propietario or suplente, dcarta=dummy for members filing a letter of intent with the chamber's Junta to run for office again (inapplicable before 2018 see [this](http://eleccionconsecutiva.diputados.gob.mx/contendientes))
+ dis=district number, tipo=propietario or suplente, dcarta=dummy equal 1 for members filing a letter of intent with the chamber's Junta to run for office again (inapplicable before 2018 see [this](http://eleccionconsecutiva.diputados.gob.mx/contendientes)), dreran=dummy equal 1 for members renominated, dreelected=dummy equal 1 for members who reelected.

 -votdat: vote information (favor=ayes, contra=nays, absten=abstained,
  quorum=present but not voting, ausen=no show, title=motion considered,
- leg=legislature, yr-mo-dy=vote's date)
+ leg=legislature, yr-mo-dy=vote's date).

--rc: roll call vote information (0=was not chamber member, 1=aye, 2=nay, 3=abstained, 4=present but did not vote, 5=no show)
+-rc: roll call vote information (0=was not chamber member, 1=aye, 2=nay, 3=abstained, 4=present but did not vote, 5=no show).

 -dgaceta: indicates whether (1) or not (0) the vote was also reported by the **Gaceta Parlamentaria**, as discussed by Cantu, Desposato, and Magar 2014.

-<a id="org644f7a6"></a>
+<a id="org448d2f5"></a>

 # Acknowledgements